Pureblueessentialsorg/pureblueessentials.com.au/content/_index.md

 Have a browse in our [shop](/shop) and find something that's right for you.

-If you can't find what you're looking for, use the search bar at the top of the page, or  [get in touch with us](/contact) here at pure blue essentials.
+If you can't find what you're looking for, use the search bar at the top of the page, or  [get in touch with us](/contact) here at **pure blue essentials**.